 Without an understanding of how team members function, such as how they stay productive or respond to feedback, leaders miss out on creating an environment that optimizes employee satisfaction and engagement—and in turn, productivity and performance.
 The more toxic the workplace, the more likely employees are to leave.
 In fact, recent research shows that a poor work culture makes individuals ten times more likely to quit.

-Tools like the Enneagram offer the deep dive into personality types that leaders and team members need to be empathetic and understanding of each other.
+Tools like the Enneagram offer a deep dive into personality types that leaders and team members need to be empathetic and understanding of each other.
 This provides both a foundation and framework leaders can leverage to improve work culture and the performance of their teams.

 In this blog, we’ll outline what the Enneagram is, the nine different types, and how understanding the Enneagram at your organization can transform your team’s engagement and productivity.